adaptdk/axum-otlp-honeycomb/README.md

  *  `OTEL_EXPORTER_OTLP_HEADERS` contains the headers for the Honeycomb endpoint should have `x-honeycomb-team`
  *  `OTEL_SERVICE_NAME` contains the service name.

-Only `OTEL_EXPORTER_OTLP_HEADERS` is required.
-All can be copied from the Send data page in Honeycomb.
+All are required but the first two can be copied from the Send data page in Honeycomb.

 ## Add to your code